magnars/dash.el/README.md

 The startings of a modern list api for Emacs that does not require 'cl.

-## Warning

-This is so much a work in progress that you should definitely not be using it yet.

 ## Functions

 * [!map](#map-fn-list) `(fn list)`